kartonfarkas/api_docs/source/suite/emails/sending_test.rst

      - Comments
    * - id
      - int
-     - The email's id, part of the URL
+     - email ID, part of the URL
      -
    * - recipientlist
      - string
-     - Recipient email addresses
+     - recipient email addresses
      - Can contain multiple email addresses separated by ‘;’
    * - filter_id
      - int
-     - The ID of the filter the emails will be sent to -
+     - ID of the filter the emails will be sent to
+     -
    * - contactlist_id
      - int
-     - The ID of the contact list the emails will be sent to -
+     - ID of the contact list the emails will be sent to -

 .. warning::